aimms/documentation/webui/library.rst

   * ``displayText`` - The label you want to give to the workflow step
   * ``icon`` - The icon you want to associate with the step.
 You can select from a list of 1600+ icons, the reference can be found in the `icon list <../_static/aimms-icons/icons-reference.html>`_. `Custom icons <css-styling.html#custom-icon-sets>`_ can also be used if required.
-  * ``pageId`` - The pageId of the Page this step should be associated with.
+  * ``pageId`` - The page Id of the Page this step should be associated with.
 Ideally, every page in a workflow is a step in the Workflow Panel.
-The pageIds can be referred from the pre-declared ``AllRegularPages`` set.
-Using pageIds of Side Panel or Dialog page will result in unwanted behaviour. **This is a required field.**
+The page Ids can be referred from the pre-declared ``AllRegularPages`` set.
+Using page Ids of Side Panel or Dialog page will result in unwanted behaviour. **This is a required field.**
   * ``tooltip`` - The text to be displayed when the user hovers over the step
   * ``workflowPageState`` - The workflow state of the page, which may be Active (displayed and clickable), Inactive (displayed and not clickable) or Hidden (not visible).
 If not defined, by default the state is Hidden.
   * ``pageDataState`` - The data state of the page, which may be Complete, Incomplete or Error.
 The specification of this state is optional.
 If not defined, by default it has an Empty state.
-  * ``redirectPageId`` - The pageId of the page the user should be redirected to when the ``workflowPageState`` is Inactive or Hidden.
+  * ``redirectPageId`` - The page Id of the page the user should be redirected to when the ``workflowPageState`` is Inactive or Hidden.
 When the user tries to navigate to an Inactive or Hidden workflow step they are redirected to this page.
-The pageId's can be referred from the elements of the pre-declared set ``AllRegularPages``.
+The page Id's can be referred from the elements of the pre-declared set ``AllRegularPages``.

 .. _extensionorder: